St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

 The author’s conclusions reported that the available evidence suggests that St. John’s wort extracts were superior to placebo in patients with major depression.
 St. John’s wort extracts were similarly effective as standard antidepressants.
 And St. John’s wort extracts had fewer side effects than standard antidepressants.[xxiii]

-St. John’s wort Helps Obsessive-Compulsive Disorder
+St. John’s wort helps OCD

 A study done at the Dean Foundation for Health Research and Education analyzed 12 patients who had been diagnosed with OCD.
 Patients received 450 mg of St. John’s wort twice daily for 12 weeks.